Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 The absorption of the toxins which are produced by putrefactive microorganisms

-found to be quite common, even if they remain asymptomatic.
+been found to be quite common, even if they remain asymptomatic.
 Any such

 inflammation will alter the permeability of the intestinal mucosae promoting